 For Spain these traditional minorities are, mainly, the Roma and Sinti (or Gitanos) people, who are also an ethnic minority in many other countries, and the Muslim, Jewish and Hindu communities residing at Ceuta and Melilla.
-In Sweden there is a sizeable Finnish tous é g a u x minority.
+In Sweden there is a sizeable Finnish minority.
 In Turkey an estimated 17 per cent of the population are Kurds.
 There are 21,000 Travellers in Ireland.
 About nine per cent of the population of Rumania are Hungarians.

-Until the 1980s it seemed, from the outside - as though Yugoslavia was one of the most positive examples of different peoples living peacefully together.
+Until the 1980s it seemed, from the outside, as though Yugoslavia was one of the most positive examples of different peoples living peacefully together.
 Now it is difficult to know how far that picture was false or to know to what extent real inequalities were hidden from view.
-What is clear is the complexity of relations between Slovenians, Bosnians, Croats, Muslims, Serbs, Montenegrians, Macedonians, Rumanians, Bulgarians, Hungarians, Albanians, Gypsies and Greeks - to name just those included in the 1991 census.
+What is clear is the complexity of relations between Slovenians, Bosnians, Croats, Muslims, Serbs, Montenegrans, Macedonians, Rumanians, Bulgarians, Hungarians, Albanians, Gypsies and Greeks - to name just those included in the 1991 census.

-How many people do you need to be to form a "minority group"?
+QUESTION: How many people do you need to be to form a " minority group "?

-Having been in the minority within the federation of Yugoslavia, Slovenians are now the majority in Slovenia with around 88 per cent of the population.
-Declarations of independence and the carving up of territory after wars have played an enormous role in "creating" minorities.
-With the collapse of the Soviet Union, 25 million Russians were living outside of the Russian Federation and - particularly in Estonia, Lithuania and Latvia - formed minorities of some magnitude in the newly independent countries.
-In 1920 the Treaty of Trianon cut off two-thirds of Hungarian territory together with one third of its population and many of those people stayed in their towns and villages.
-Their descendants can be found mainly in the Slovak Republic, Romania and the states that used to make up Yugoslavia.
+Having been in the minority within the federation of former Yugoslavia, Slovenians are now the majority in Slovenia with 87.6 per cent of the population.
+Declarations of independence and the carving up of territory after wars have played an enormous role in " creating " minorities.
+With the collapse of the Soviet Union, 25million Russians were living outside of the Russian Federation and - particularly in Estonia, Lithuania and Latvia - formed minorities of some magnitude in the newly independent countries.
+In 1920 the treaty of Trianon cut off two-thirds of Hungarian territory together with one third of its population and many of those people stayed in their towns and villages.
+Their descendants can be found mainly in the Slovak Republic, Rumania and former Yugoslavia.

-The decision to recognise or define a group of people as a "minority" is a fundamental challenge and a danger.
+The decision to recognise or define a group of people as a " minority " is a fundamental challenge and a danger.
 It is dangerous because it can lead to increased discrimination and segregation.
 On the other hand it can lead to an increase in the rights and responsibilities of a particular group.

-No state in Europe has within its borders people who only speak one language, although there are some that choose to have only one official language.
+No state in Europe has within its borders people who only speak one language, although there are those which choose to have only one official language.
 Language plays an enormous role in the culture of a people.
 Particularly in the last few decades, speakers of minority languages have been demanding official recognition, to receive schooling in their language, and to be provided with the opportunity to set up their own media (publications, radio, television programmes).

-What other types of rights could/should such minorities have?
+QUESTION: What other types of rights could/should such minorities have?